Hindustan Unilever

-HUL was established in 1931 as Hindustan Vanaspati Manufacturing Co.
+The company was established in India in 1931 as Hindustan Vanaspati Manufacturing Co.
 Following a merger of constituent groups in 1956, it was renamed Hindustan Lever Limited.
 The company was renamed again in June 2007 as Hindustan Unilever Limited.

 Hindustan Unilever has been at the helm of a lot of controversies, such as dumping highly toxic mercury-contaminated waste in regular dumps, contaminating the land and water of Kodaikanal.
 (See: Kodaikanal mercury poisoning).
-The British company also faced major flak for an advertising campaign attacking the Hindu pilgrimage site at Kumbh Mela, calling it a "place where old people get abandoned," a move that was termed racist and insensitive.
+The British-Dutch company also faced major flak for an advertising campaign covering the Hindu pilgrimage site at Kumbh Mela in a negative light, calling it a "place where old people get abandoned," a move that was termed racist and insensitive.

-As of 2019, Hindustan Unilever's portfolio had 50+ product brands in 14 categories.
-The company has 21,000 employees and clocked sales of ₹34,619 crores in FY2017–18.

-In December 2018, HUL announced its acquisition of GlaxoSmithKline's India's consumer business for $3.8 billion in an all equity merger deal with a 1:4.39 ratio.
-However the integration of GSK's 3,800 employees remained uncertain as HUL stated there was no clause for retention of employees in the deal.
+In December 2018 HUL announced its acquisition of GlaxoSmithKline India's consumer business for US$3.8 billion in an all-equity merger deal with a 1:4.39 ratio.
+However, the integration of GSK's 3,800 employees remained uncertain as HUL stated there was no clause for retention of employees in the deal.
 In April 2020, HUL completed its merger with GlaxoSmithKline Consumer Healthcare (GSKCH India) after completing all legal procedures.
-In December 2022, HUL's market cap was Rs.
-638548.42 crore.

-Headquarters
+Presence

 Hindustan Unilever's corporate headquarters are located in Andheri, Mumbai.
 The campus is spread over 12.5 acres of land and houses over 1,600 employees.
-Some of the facilities available for the employees include a convenience store, a food court, an occupational health centre, a gym, a sports & recreation centre and a day care centre.
 The Campus is designed by Mumbai-based architecture firm Kapadia Associates.